Channel manager is a software that enables hotels to successfully manage and distribute their...

-If you’re ready to make a change but are unsure where to start, here’s a look at some of the biggest hotel trends for 2023 and how they can impact the future of your hotel business.
+If you’re ready to make a change but are unsure where to start, here’s a look at some of the biggest hospitality trends for 2024 and how they can impact the future of your hotel business.

 - Rising Demand for Mobile & Digital Experiences

 A hotel's digital presence is as important as its physical one.
 Most guests interact with hotels online, so a well-designed website, app, or social media platform that functions well is essential.
 With 73% of guests preferring to interact with hotels on their smartphones, offering guest-facing services on mobile devices is crucial.
 This can include mobile-responsive websites or apps, contactless payment, guest portals, and direct messaging.
 Hotels that have yet to invest in their online presence should do so now by building their own mobile-responsive website or app or partnering with third-party vendors that provide mobile compatibility.